DionneMaguire/dionnes_wines/README.md

 The user does not have to fill in their name, but must give a rating and a comment, if not they get an error - yes
 When they click add a review, they are redirected back to the home page and also get a message to say successfully added a review - yes
-The store owner has to approve or publish the review before they can be seen on the website.
+The store owner has to approve or publish the review before the review can be seen on the website.
 If the reviewer is a logged in user, the review should have verified customer - yes

 ![test approve review](/documentation/testing/test-approved-cust-review.png)